Interpolating sequences in spaces with the complete Pick property: Introduction

 Then for any $t>1$ the space $\h_{s_2^t}$ is a weighted Bergman space of analytic functions on the open unit disc such that $\int_{\mathbb{D}}|f|^2(1-|z|^2)^{t-1} dA<\infty$.
 In Example \ref{ExNotSeparated} we will show that if $\h_\ell$ is a weighted Bergman space with weight $\exp(-\frac1{1-|z|^2})$, then there are $\m(H^2, \h_\ell)$ interpolating sequences that are not $H^\i$-interpolating.

 Section \ref{secf} contains applications of our results.
-In particular, using Theorem \ref{CNPintThm}, we generalize a result of Lech \cite{LechEssNormal}; he showed that there is a multiplication operator on the Dirichlet space which is not essentially normal, and in Prop. \ref{prxe1} we show that this result is true in any complete Pick space where the kernel function is unbounded.
+In particular, using Theorem \ref{CNPintThm}, we generalize a result of Lech \cite{LechEssNormal}; he showed that there is a multiplication operator on the Dirichlet space which is not essentially normal, and in Proposition \ref{prxe1} we show that this result is true under a mild additional hypothesis in any complete Pick space where the kernel function is unbounded.
 Moreover, we indicate how the results of Section \ref{sece} can be used to exhibit noncompact multiplication operators between pairs of spaces.